 Overall the editor has an attractive interface, and it is immediately clear to understand how to use it.
 The general idea is that you chose a type of component (buttons, LEDs, analogue etc…) from the sidebar, and then choose the exact input/output you want to configure.
 All options are set using sliders (with +/- buttons for fine control) or dropdown menus, and all controls have a tooltip to tell you exactly what each control does, which is very useful.

 First I wanted to configure my buttons and LEDs.
 Each button can be set to either be momentary or latching/toggling, and can send either a MIDI note message or program change message with a dedicated note or program number.
 Unfortunately you can’t currently set buttons to send MIDI CC messages, which is a surprising omission, however I’m sure this could be added in a future software update.
+(EDITOR'S NOTE: It now is possible to send MIDI CC messages from buttons!)
 LEDs can only be activated with MIDI note messages, however the specific note number can be configured for each one.
 LEDs can handily be triggered from local note messages (sent from OpenDeck buttons/FSRs) instead of just from external note messages, can be set to blink with a global configurable blink time using external CC messages, and can also have a global fade-in time applied too.
 When using RGB LEDs, the notes velocity value determines the colour of the LED, which allows for great control of interactive visual layouts.

 Next I needed to configure the analogue components, which was just as easy.
 Potentiometers can only send MIDI CC messages, but the configurable CC value range is a useful and unique feature within DIY MIDI platforms.
 FSRs, which are pressure sensors, can be set to send CC messages too, however more interestingly they can be configured to send notes with a velocity value depending on how hard to press the sensor; another unique feature to this kind of platform.